 ts in Florida are primarily done during the day in lakes, ponds, creeks, and the river banks in the Putnam County area.
 A crossbow, regular bow, gun, fishing pole, or baited hook is the primary method of harvesting gators on this type of hunt.

 If you are a first time alligator hunter a day hunt may be a good option.
 The thrill of seeing alligators in the light of day is something all first time hunters should experience.
 Day hunts are a little less intense as well.
 You will scan the Florida swamps by boat and when a gator is spotted we will attempt to snag it – that’s when the fight begins.
-Once the gator is snagged you will have the opportunity to kill it with your weapon of choice.
+Once the gator is snagged you will have the opportunity to harvest it with your weapon of choice.
 Rifle hunts allow for longer shots, 25 to 30 yards, and archery, spear or other methods require getting a little closer.

 God's Country rifle gator hunts are only available on private land day hunts.
 This is a great option for first time hunters as rifles allow the hunter the opportunity for longer kill shots.
 Many hunters will choose to bring multiple weapons on the hunt, the way a hunt unfolds may dictate which weapon is used in the kill shot on the alligator.
 When you contact us about planning your hunt we will answer questions and give advice to help you choose the best weapon options to make your Florida gator hunt exciting and successful!